 ThroughPut Inc. Announces Strategic Partnership with Macnica Networks Corp. to Provide Greater ROI Faster Through Data-Driven AI for Smart Factories

-PALO ALTO, Calif., Nov.
-30, 2020 /PRNewswire/ -- ThroughPut Inc., the Industrial AI Supply Chain pioneer, today announced a strategic alliance with Macnica Networks Corp., a leading Japanese global technology distributor, to provide data-driven AI Software Solutions for end-to-end Supply Chain and Operations Excellence.
+PALO ALTO, California, Dec.
+1, 2020 /PRNewswire/ -- ThroughPut Inc., the Industrial AI Supply Chain pioneer, today announced a strategic alliance with Macnica Networks Corp., a leading Japanese global technology distributor, to provide data-driven AI Software Solutions for end-to-end Supply Chain and Operations Excellence.

 The ThroughPut and Macnica Networks' Strategic Partnership will enable Macnica Networks' customers to accelerate and quantify their Return-on-Investment (ROI) from Smart Factory initiatives.
 Executives, Managers and Operations Leaders can grow Free-Cash-Flow better and faster using Macnica Networks' leading data collection platforms for manufacturing sites and ThroughPut's powerful Industrial AI Software Solutions based on the Theory-of-Constraints (TOC) in conjunction with dozens of other digitized and pre-built Operational AI and Machine Learning Algorithms, Heuristics and Automated Industrial Statistics.